 Famous for: Pattachitra Painting

-Enjoy stunning sunrise and sunset at Puri Beach
+9. Enjoy Stunning Sunrise and Sunset at Puri Beach

+You said Odisha famous things, we hear the breathtaking sunrise and sunset at Puri Beach.
 One of the most popular beaches in India, fine white sands and challenging sea waves are synonyms of Puri beach.
 The beach offers memorable sunrise as well as sunset views.
 Family vacationers and devotees of Lord Jagannath visit this beach every year in huge numbers.
 The beach is 65 km from Bhubaneshwar and 35 km from Konark.
-Every year, The Puri Beach festival is organized here in November month, welcoming beach lovers from world over.
+Every year, The Puri Beach festival is organized here in November month, welcoming beach lovers from the world over.